 The book starts really really slow.
 And switches back and forth between Jason and several other characters, none of whom are particularly compelling for me.

 I read six chapters in, and they still haven’t set sail or learned what the the job actually is.

 Not much of a thrill so far.
 The book is readable, and I might come back to it, but given the slow pace — probably not.

 This is the first book in the four-book Once & Future series.
 The other books are $3.99 to $4.99 each, and are not in Kindle Unlimited.

 Sarah is clearly a troubled girl.
 She had a near-death experience as a child and has seemingly unrelated recurring nightmares as an adult.

 The plot seems to begin with her volunteering to sing and field questions in a college class with a handsome Scottish professor.
 Later, they are at a camp party and drink together.
 The narration and dialogue build in sexual tension.

 Paranormal stuff starts happening pretty soon.
 Sarah, for example, gets lost in the woods and sees a lot of strange things, including herself in the future having sex with a stranger on a rock.

-The writing style is pretty good if you can forgive the first few opening lines.
+The writing style is pretty good.
 I will not be reading this book, but I understand why others like it.
-Lame flirtations, music, and the party-girl lifestyle is not my thing.

 6. Memories Live Here by Marc Sheinbaum